luca-hagen/RBO-Stability/README.md

 medqa
 ```

-The model checkpoints are loaded from Hugging Face using `transformers`.
+The benchmark is selected by editing the `BENCHMARK` variable near the top of each script.

-Some checkpoints require:
+---

-1. A Hugging Face account.
+## Models

-2. Acceptance of the model terms on the model page.
+Models are configured through the `MODEL_NAMES` list near the top of each script.

-3. A valid `HF_TOKEN` in `.env`.
+The reported experiments use Hugging Face model checkpoints.
+Some checkpoints may require gated access.
+For gated models, the user must have accepted the model terms on Hugging Face and must provide a valid `HF_TOKEN` in `.env`.

 ---

-## 7. Typical execution order
+## Reproduction workflow

-Run the scripts in this order:
+The scripts should be run in this order:

 ```bash
 python scripts/01_score_cyclic_stability.py